xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

   the summarised "common attributes" will be more representivity.

-- **Xie:** Merely distinguishing two meaning of "is", and understand the duality of object v.s. attribute, is not enough to express the reasoning we used in scientific method.
+- **Xie:** Merely distinguishing two meaning of "is", and understand the duality of object vs. attribute, is not enough to express the reasoning we used in scientific method.

 In what point of view shall we regard this necessity for a random